 MILAN -- Surrounded by green of La Spezia park, among the buildings of the Moncucco district and the Famagostra crossroads sits a new open-air temple of Italian basketball.
-A 40-ft. wooden structure shelters a full-size court, protecting it from the elements in the former structure of the Coca-Cola pavilion at the 2015 Expo Milano.
+A 40-ft. wooden structure shelters a full-size court, protecting it from the elements in the former structure of the

 The space was reimagined in a park in Milan's southern suburbs to honor the International Exhibition's sustainabilty principles and leave a lasting legacy to the host city.